idkthing/Goblin/README.md

-# Goblin
+# Goblin Browser
-Monstars official website and first project of monstars, still a work in progress!
+The official website and first project of monstars, still a work in progress!

 **Features + To do:**